poseidon-framework/poseidon-schema/README.md

 - Multiple columns of the `.janno` file are list columns that hold multiple values (either strings or numerics) separated by `;`.
 - The decimal separator for all floating point numbers is `.`.

-For creating a new `.janno` file you can find an empty template [here](https://github.com/poseidon-framework/poseidon2-schema/blob/master/empty_janno_template.janno).

 ### The `.bib` file

 [BibTeX](http://www.bibtex.org/) file with all references listed in the `.janno` file.
 The bibtex keys must fit to ones used in the `.janno` file.